CarvalhoMarcelo/trabalho-dm110/README.md

 **Diagram**

-The PDF version of this diagram is in the folder `docs`.
+The PDF version of this diagram is available in the folder `docs` of the cloned repository.

 ![alt text](https://github.com/CarvalhoMarcelo/trabalho-dm110/blob/master/docs/diagrama_dm110.png)